In a food chain, each succeeding level in a forward direc...

 A food chain describes how energy and nutrients move through an ecosystem.
 At the basic level, there are plants that produce the energy, then it moves up to higher-level organisms like herbivores.
 After that, when carnivores eat the herbivores, energy is transferred from one to the other.

-Which of the following organs is associated with the deamination of proteins? ...
+Which of the following food substances gives the least amount of calories? ...